Stratham-Newfields Veterinary Hospital

 Q. Will I be given post-surgical instructions?

 A. At SNVH, a doctor or nurse will review detailed, written discharge instructions with you at dismissal.
-We don't expect you to have to remember everything we say, so we write it down and you can always call us!
+We don't expect you to have to remember everything we say, so we write it down for you, and you can always call us!
 Most surgical patients are seen 10-14 days post-operatively at no cost to you in order to ensure a healthy surgical site and to address any concerns you might have.

 Please visit our Surgical Services and Pain Management pages to learn how our experienced and caring team